proinsias/proinsias.github.io/_posts/2017/2017-02-14-Spark-Cache-materializing-and-unpersisting.md

 ---
 layout: single
-title: "Spark: Materializing and Unpersisting Cache"
+title: 'Spark: Materializing and Unpersisting Cache'
+excerpt: Optimize your use of Spark DataFrames
 date: 2017-02-14 12:57
-modified: 2017-02-1412:57
+modified: 2022-11-15 12:57
 categories: til
 tags:
     - spark
     - til
 ---

 If you want to reuse a dataframe `df` without having to recreate it,